alscherer/sleeper-rosters/README.md

 I ran them in the sequence noted below and then imported to Excel, which I sent to my league mates.
 I also attached what the final JSON looks like when imported to Excel.

+What I haven't done yet as of 11/2024:
+- Read the league ID from a config file so I don't hard-code them in scripts

 =================================================

 Here's my to-do notes I created for myself while building it: